 Research Germany has specialized in making hard-to-understand industries easily accessible.
 Our experienced research team uses web crawlers and specially developed software to identify the largest companies in an industry.
 All captured entries are checked individually and manually enriched with valuable data (such as turnover and number of employees).
 This saves you hours of research on potential business partners and you can start approaching them immediately.
 Our portfolio of high-quality industry lists has grown steadily, especially in the industrial sector.
 For example, we offer a list of the largest chemical companies in Germany and a list of the largest mechanical engineering companies with the highest turnover.
 If you can’t find the right list for your project in our online shop, we would be pleased to receive a short message to contact[at]researchgermany.com.
 We would be happy to create individual market overviews for you.
 Even if you would like to receive a free preview file of our databases, just send us an e-mail.
 This will give you a better impression of the structure and data quality.
 We would be pleased to welcome you as our customer.

-Where the headquarters of the largest food companies in Germany are located:
+Location of the largest food manufacturers in Germany separated by federal state

 List of the 5 largest food companies in Germany